MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ### Data structures

-#### Microsoft defined Bluetooth LE audio interface properties
+#### Microsoft defined Bluetooth LE Audio interface properties

 ##### Stream creation properties

-The following properties are shared between the vendor specific audio driver stack and the Bluetooth LE Audio Profile via the ACXOBJECTBAG DDIs to inform decisions on stream endpoint creation and configuration, as shown in the Stream Creation scenario.
+The following properties are shared between the vendor specific audio driver stack and the Bluetooth LE Audio Profile via the [ACXOBJECTBAG](/windows-hardware/drivers/audio/acx-summary-of-objects#acx-object-bag) [DDIs](/windows-hardware/drivers/ddi/acxmisc/) to inform decisions on stream endpoint creation and configuration, as shown in the [Stream Creation](#stream-creation) scenario.

 ###### BluetoothLEAudio_CodecCapabilities

 This property should be set by the audio driver to indicate support for audio streaming capabilities that are supported in the audio driver or audio DSP.
-The property value is set using the DDI AcxObjectBagAddBlob and the format of the value is the same as a PAC record as defined in the [Published Audio Capabilities Service Specification](https://www.bluetooth.org/DocMan/handlers/DownloadDoc.ashx?doc_id=523003).
+The property value is set using the DDI **[AcxObjectBagAddBlob](/windows-hardware/drivers/ddi/acxmisc/nf-acxmisc-acxobjectbagaddblob)** and the format of the value is the same as a PAC record as defined in the [Published Audio Capabilities Service Specification](https://www.bluetooth.org/DocMan/handlers/DownloadDoc.ashx?doc_id=523003).

-The property is read by the Windows Bluetooth LE audio profile to determine the possible codec configurations and stream composition to use.
+The property is read by the Windows Bluetooth LE Audio profile to determine the possible codec configurations and stream composition to use.

 | Field | Octet |
 |---|---|